larsbaunwall/DomainLang/README.md

 On top of this, I plan to provide diagramming-support through GraphViz or similar, and an exploration UI to inspect your model, probably through a browser.

 ## Status so far

+This project is still in it's infancy.
+Feedback is much appreciated 🤩

 I am currently exploring three paths:
 - `/xtext` is the original DSL platform and the one used by ContextMapper.
 This seems quite entangled in [Eclipse/Java](https://www.eclipse.org/Xtext/), which I don't like, but I'll keep an open mind